Brinda-Sorathiya/Capstone_Project_Folder_cleaner/README.md

     used to sort the files based on their extensions and create a sub folder for file of each extension.
 Unorderd map is preferred because it has a search time complexity O(1) in average case unlike an ordered map in which search has time complexity O(log n).

-Contribution :

-        Here is the list of the constrains on which each member has worked:

-        -> Brinda Sorathiya : 2D_list.h, Redundunt.h,and their algorithms, Calculated Space and time complexity,Make documentation, code debugging
-        -> Mahek Vaghera : M_access.h, Scheduled cleaning, and thier algorithms, additional comments -> Nisarg Bhatia : Sort_files.h, N_Months.h, and their algorithms and maintained the main function -> Hardik Vala : Content_based_deletion.h, Lexicographical_Sort, and their algorithms and Maintained the main function, Make documentation